 There are 2 types of quarantine:

-Standard quarantine due invalid email addresses
+Standard quarantine due invalid email addresses or phone numbers

 There are some rare cases where the email address is placed into quarantine even when the address is valid - for example when the destination server has temporarily deactivated an account or was experiencing difficulties at the time of mailing.
 If you are aware that a message can be delivered once the remote server services have been restored, you can manually update the contact's status.Never lift the quarantine on an invalid address, as this could have a negative impact on your reputation as a message sender, which is used by destination servers and anti spam services to determine if you are reliable.

 Quarantine due to too many repetitive delivery errors

 Although the standard quarantine allows to clean up your contact list by temporarily deactivating contacts with an invalid address or number, you can further clean it up by also quarantining contacts who register too many delivery errors over a given period.
 This additional quarantine option is optional, thus strongly recommended as it will help reduce your delivery error rate and improve the delivery of future messages to be sent.